Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil

 Compare Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil

-See how Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil compares to other foods:
+See how Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil compares to other foods in terms of nutrition:

-- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Turnip greens and turnips, frozen, cooked, boiled, drained, with salt
+- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Arrowhead, raw

-- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Vegetables, mixed, frozen, cooked, boiled, drained, with salt
+- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Arrowhead, cooked, boiled, drained, without salt

-- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Mushrooms, portabella, exposed to ultraviolet light, raw
+- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Artichokes, (globe or french), raw

-- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Beet greens, raw
+- Potatoes, hash brown, frozen, plain, prepared, pan fried in canola oil vs Asparagus, canned, regular pack, solids and liquids

 More in Vegetables and Vegetable Products